- Start date: September

-Our teaching is focused on helping you to develop the high level of personal and interpersonal skills that employers are looking for.
-You'll find that, from your very first day, we'll be there helping you to find effective ways to manage yourself, while getting the best from those you're working with.
+Our teaching helps you develop the high level of personal and interpersonal skills that employers are looking for.
+You'll find that, from your very first day, we'll be there helping you to find effective ways to manage yourself while getting the best from those you're working with.

 There’s no requirement for prior work experience, although many students on the course have worked for a couple of years.
 The course is not suitable for those who have extensive experience.

-As the course involves work on word processing and spreadsheet packages, a reasonable level of competence in both is advisable.
+As the course involves work on word processing and spreadsheet packages, a reasonable level of competence in both is recommended.

 Pre-Masters preparation course

 The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
 The Pre-Masters programme provides progression to a number of degree options.